priyesh2/Wordpress_and_Drupal/README.md

-# Wordpress_and_Drupal installtion using ansible-playbook with tags
+# Wordpress_and_Drupal installtion on ansible-playbook using tags

   * Prerequisites for this project